In this section

 Patients with Other

 Significant Injuries and Decreased Range of Motion/Midline Tenderness:

 - The cervical spine cannot be safely cleared in a patient with midline

 The following should be documented following discussion with the managing unit:

 Pressure area care is important for all patients requiring immobilisation, and should be considered from initial presentation.
 Air mattresses are not recommended until c-spine has been cleared.

 Documentation: Use the Major Trauma management record for documentation of spinal assessment and plan

-The neurosurgical unit at Monash Children’s provides a service for assessment of paediatric patients with brain and spinal injuries.
-All patients with suspected injury should be discussed with the neurosurgical unit (03 9594 6666).
+The Neurosurgery Unit at Monash Children’s provides a service for assessment of paediatric patients with brain and spinal injuries.
+All patients with suspected injury should be discussed with the Neurosurgery Unit (03 9594 6666).